-- (p) Pool Systems and Equipment Installation.
+- (p) Pool Systems and equipment installation.
 Any residential pool system or equipment installed shall comply with the applicable requirements of Section 110.4, as well as the requirements listed in this section. - 1.
-Pump sizing and flow rate for Single Family Buildings. - A. All installed Dedicated-Purpose Pool pPumps and Replacement Dedicated-Purpose Pool pPump motors installed shall be listed in the Commission's directory of certified equipment and shall comply with the Appliance Efficiency Regulations. - B. All pump flow rates shall be calculated using the following system equation:
+Pump sizing and flow rate for single family buildings. - A. All installed Dedicated-Purpose Pool pPumps and Replacement Dedicated-Purpose Pool pPump motors subject to State or federal appliance standards shall be listed in the Commission's directory of certified equipment and shall comply with the Appliance Efficiency Regulations. - B. All pump flow rates shall be calculated using the following system equation:

-$$H = C \times F^2$$
+$H = C \times F^2$